kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

     else Just (fromJust (f x) + fromJust (g x))
 ```

-It is a sign that you are following the boolean blindness anti-pattern
+Writing such code is a sign that you are following the boolean
-and it is time to refactor your code immediately.
+blindness anti-pattern and it is time to refactor your code
+immediately.

 The key issue here is that by calling a function that returns `Bool`
 you lose the information about earlier performed validation.
 Instead,